ResearchComputing/Documentation/docs/additional-resources/contrib_curc_docs.md

         ```
         ````

-    - [ ] You can make graph nodes clickable and once clicked, navigate to a page.
+    - [ ] You can make graph nodes clickable and once clicked, they will navigate to a page.
 However, this must be in a specific format.
     For example, to create a node with label `CURC Policies` that opens a new page that links to our internal documentation, you would add a node `policies` with the following format.
         ```